openbroadcaster/pyrate/index.md

 - Not tested at this time for anything other than generating an audio stream to Icecast server.

 We'll include and expand on above in future releases.
-If you have anything to share please contact us or pyrate@openbroadcaster.com

-# Tips and Tricks

-Have a tip to share?
-Send you stories by [email](mailto:pyrate@openbroadcaster.com)